1928 German federal election

 A federal election was held in Germany on 20 May 1928 to elect the fourth Reichstag of the Weimar Republic.
 It resulted in a significant shift to the left, with gains for the socialists and communists and losses for the nationalists.
 The centre-right government of Wilhelm Marx was replaced by a centre-left grand coalition government led by Hermann Müller of the Social Democratic Party (SPD).

 Background

-During the almost four years since the previous Reichstag election in December 1924, Germany had been governed by four conservative cabinets, two of which included the radical nationalist German National People's Party (DNVP) and none the Social Democratic Party (SPD), which had the most seats of any party in the Reichstag.
+During the almost four years since the previous Reichstag election in December 1924, Germany had been governed by four conservative cabinets, two of which included the national-conservative German National People's Party (DNVP).
+None of them involved the Social Democratic Party (SPD), which had the most seats of any party in the Reichstag.
 The final cabinet of Wilhelm Marx of the Catholic Centre Party collapsed in February 1928 due to a dispute over education policy, and an election was called for May.